-Section 1.
-If any member is also a member of another Industry, the provisions of this Code shall apply to and affect only that part of his business which is included in this Industry.
+1. If any member is also a member of another industry, the provisions of this Code shall apply to and affect only that part of his business which is included in this Industry.

-Section 2.
-Any work or process incidental to, and carried on by a member at his plant as a part of the manufacture of any product of the Industry, shall be regarded as a part of this Industry.
+2. Any work or process incidental to, and carried on by a member at his plant as a part of the manufacture of any product of the Industry, shall be regarded as a part of this Industry.

-Section 3.
-Such of the provisions of this Code as are not required to be included therein by the Act, may, with the approval of the Administrator, be modified and eliminated as changes in circumstances or experience may indicate.
+3. Such of the provisions of this Code as are not required to be included therein by the Act, may, with the approval of the Administrator be modified and eliminated as changes in circumstances or experience may indicate.

-Section 4.
-This Code and all the provisions thereof are expressly made subject to the right of the President, in accordance with the provisions of Section 10 (b) of the Act, from time to time to cancel or modify any order, approval, license, rule or regulation, issued under Title I of said Act, and specifically, but without limitation, to the right of the President to cancel or modify his approval of this Code or any conditions imposed by him upon his approval thereof.
+4. This Code and all the provisions thereof are expressly made subject to the right of the President, in accordance with the provisions of Section 10 (b) of the Act, from time to time to cancel or modify any order, approval, license, rule, or regulation, issued under Title I of said Act, and specifically but without limitation, to the right of the President to cancel or modify his approval of such code or any conditions imposed by him upon his approval thereof.

-Section 5.
-This Code shall become effective on the second Monday after the date upon which it shall be approved by the President of the
+5. This Code shall become effective on the second Monday after the date upon which it shall be approved by the President of the United States.

-United States.

-Approved Code No. 295.
-Registry No. 406-11.
+Approved Code No. 248.
+Registry No. 407-06.